EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     required: false
     recommended: true
     multivalued: true
-  hasTAG:
+  proteinTag:
-    name: hasTAG
+    name: proteinTag
-    description: TAG sequence used for purposes such as purification, detection, or localization
+    description: A DNA coding sequence or corresponding peptide/protein sequence fused to a sequence of interest, used to facilitate experimental operations such as purification, detection, localization, tracking, solubility enhancement, or selection.
+Applicable to both proteins and nucleic acids
-    title: TAG
+    title: protein tag
     domain_of:
     - NucleicAcid
+    - Protein
     range: ProteinTag
     required: true
     multivalued: false